 The strictest Hill Country wastewater quality limits exist in this area.
-However, the ammonia nitrogen limit (2.0) is 2 times higher than the value for EPA drinking water standards for nitrite nitrogen and 8 times higher than the nitrogen limit to protect the creek.
-Additionally, the phosphorus limit (1.0) is 43 times higher than the EPA limit to protect streams and 20 times higher than the Texas studies limit to protect streams.
+However, the ammonia nitrogen limit (2.0) is 2 times higher than the value for EPA drinking water standards for nitrite nitrogen and 8 times higher than the nitrogen limit to protect the creek from eutrophication.
+Additionally, the phosphorus limit (1.0) is 43 times higher than the EPA limit to protect streams from eutrophication and 20 times higher than the Texas studies limit to protect streams from eutrophication.

 TCEQ defined contributing zone within 5-10 miles of the Edwards aquifer in Travis, Hays, Comal, Bexar, Medina, and Uvalde Counties.

-The ammonia nitrogen limit (3.0) is 3 times higher than the value for EPA drinking water standards for nitrite nitrogen and 12 times higher than the nitrogen limit to protect the creek.
+The ammonia nitrogen limit (3.0) is 3 times higher than the value for EPA drinking water standards for nitrite nitrogen and 12 times higher than the nitrogen limit to protect the creek from eutrophication.
 Additionally, no phosphorus limit exists in this area thus the area is subject to extremely large phosphorus values that could severely damage streams.

-Additionally, as described later in detail, for the contributing zone areas above, no wastewater limit is established for grab, daily, or 7-day average wastewater values.
+Finally, as described later in detail, for the contributing zone areas above, no wastewater quality limit is established for grab, daily, or 7-day average wastewater values.
+Therefore, wastewater quality for durations less than a month could be much greater than those established for average monthly values.
+12

-Summary of comparison of wastewater and protection criteria limits (cont.)
+Comparison of wastewater-quality criteria and protection criteria (cont.)